DanyStinson/Amazon-Polly-Builder/readme.md

 ![Banner](src/images/banner.png)
 ### Why am I here?
-Welcome to the Amazon Polly Builder Demo.
+<div style="text-align: justify"> Welcome to the Amazon Polly Builder Demo.
 As you may or may not know, you can use Amazon Polly to generate speech from either plain text or from documents marked up with Speech Synthesis Markup Language (SSML).
-The objective of this demo is for you to try out the different SSML tags available in a user friendly way and easily enable you to create enriched speech fragments.
+The objective of this demo is for you to try out the different SSML tags available in a user friendly way and easily enable you to create enriched speech fragments.</div>

 ### Why do I need?